-How the Rolling Stones Launched a New Decade and Era With ‘Sticky Fingers’
+How the Rolling Stones Launched a New Era With ‘Sticky Fingers’

 Reeling from the loss and sudden death of their early leader Brian Jones as well as the violent tragedy that overshadowed their free show at the Altamont Speedway, the Rolling Stones closed out the '60s under a dark cloud of turmoil.

 Things were rocky on the business front for the band, too.
 They'd filled out their initial record contract with Decca and looked forward to starting their own label as a means to controlling their creative destiny while opening up other business avenues, but first they had to extricate themselves from former manager Allen Klein, who infamously ended up with the group's '60s copyrights through allegedly rather shady means.
 Additionally, they faced a crushing tax burden in their native U.K., which put them in the distinct position of being on the verge of financial ruin and one of the world's biggest rock bands.

 In the midst of all this chaos, the Stones set about working on their follow-up to 1969's Let It Bleed.
 Unsurprisingly, it was neither quick nor cheap; in stark contrast to most albums of the day, the band's new LP — ultimately titled Sticky Fingers — reportedly cost more than $100,000 to record during more than a year's worth of work.

 Which is not necessarily to say that the Fingers sessions were difficult.
 Jones' replacement, guitarist Mick Taylor, quickly proved himself a worthy addition to the lineup; co-founder Keith Richards later argued that Taylor's presence helped the group stay sane during the tour marred by Altamont.